Courgette Cookies are full of goodness. Easy to make for a healthier snack or alternative breakfast. Gluten Free. Optional dairy free.

 - Line a couple of baking sheets with baking paper.

 - Preheat the oven to 180 C/350 F/Gas 4.

 - Mix together the flours, oats, cinnamon, ginger, baking powder, bicarbonate of soda and salt, making sure any lumps are broken down.
 TIP: weigh into an airtight container and shake vigorously to blend.
 Set aside.

 - Using an electric whisk, cream the butter and sugar together in a large bowl until light and fluffy.

 - Add the egg and vanilla and beat thoroughly.

-- Add and fold in the flour mix, grated courgette, nuts and chocolate chunks until the batter is smooth and well blended.
+- Add and fold in the flour mix, grated courgette, nuts and chocolate chunks until the batter is even and well blended.

-- Spoon the batter into small mounds on the baking sheets (I used a cake pop scoop to get them even-sized).
+- Spoon the batter into small mounds on the baking sheets with gaps between for slight spreading.
+TIP: For even-sized cookies, use a cake pop scoop to make mounds.